 Apple launched the eMac (education Mac) back in 2002 for the education market.
-It was significantly cheaper and more durable than the iMac of the time which had just been redesigned with a radical new lampshade form, side effects comprising of a flat lcd screen pivoted on a dome base.
+It was significantly cheaper and more durable than the iMac of the time which had just been redesigned with a radical new lampshade form, side

 In contrast to the new iMac the eMac had a similar design to the original imac, a much bulkier form based around a 17 inch crt screen.
 Obviously the crt was the main area where Apple was able to produce the eMac much cheaper than the iMac.
 But although the eMac looked very different to the iMac on the outside, on the inside the eMac had the same G4 processor and graphics as the iMac.
 Unsurprisingly many consumers caught on to the idea of having a G4 based Mac at a price that simply hadn’t been possible before, and thankfully Apple decided to bow to consumer interest and made the eMac available to everyone.

 The eMac was only around for 3 years and the design remained the same in that time, the only exception being the 2 speakers, which in later models came fitted with grills.
 Presumably the grills were added to protect the speakers in educational settings.
 Aesthetically the eMac looked better without the grills and it’s also thought that the grills may have lessened the sound quality.
 I recall people removing the grills on the later models using bent paper clips, though it had to be done with extreme care, as to much force could easily snap the thin plastic.